prebish/python-projects-hub/Basic Memory/Stacks/README.md

-# Memory Part 1: The Stack
+# Basic Memory: Stacks

 ## Overview
 The stack is a fundamental data structure in computer science, used extensively in both theoretical and practical applications.
 It operates on a Last-In-First-Out (LIFO) principle, meaning the last element added to the stack is the first to be removed.
-This project, "The Stack," focuses on understanding and implementing this data structure through the classic problem of the Towers of Hanoi.
+This project, "Stacks," focuses on understanding and implementing this data structure through the classic problem of the Towers of Hanoi.

 ## Description
 ### Why Stacks?